 What is the hybrid work model?

-Traditionally there has been a clear distinction between on-site working in an office and remote working from home or virtual workers in another external location.
+Traditionally there has been a clear distinction between on-site working in an office and remote working from home or virtual workers in another external location; you might be familiar with several types of remote work.
 Each working model carried its own set of apparent advantages and disadvantages.

 On-site working model